 Adams was fortunate to have a gifted intellect that enabled him to rise above his modest early educational opportunities.
 In addition to his primary philosophical interests he also acquired a working knowledge of physics, chemistry, advanced mathematics and logic.
 His science-related aptitudes made naturalism a comfortable philosophical nest in his early years as a scholar.
 At UNC, however, after eight years of wrestling with his naturalistic world-view he finally concluded that he could not make naturalism square up with the common sense way in which we live everyday life.
 Ultimately, he forsook his naturalistic perspective for a richer, more comprehensive epistemology that embraced feelings and emotions as knowledge-yielding experiences—less precise than sensory experience in many instances, but nevertheless giving rational support to the truth or falsehood of value statements.
 In the end, as his biographer Glenn Blackburn puts it, “Adams pushed the Kantian project of developing a comprehensive world-view much further than Kant himself did.”
 Whether Adams succeeded in his quest for a tenable, systematic world-view will be decided on in the threshing floor of free and open debate for future generations of scholars.
 We hope this website helps serve that process.

-In the items that follow in this website you will find a complete listing of his works—the majority of which are also available in full text—which give voice to the published expressions of Adams’ ideas, information on the Adams Essay Competition, and a registration and uploading portal for entering the competition.
+In the items that follow in this website you will find a complete listing of his works—the majority of which are also available in full text—which give voice to the published expressions of Adams’ ideas, and information on the annual Adams Symposium to be held in Chapel Hill (forthcoming).
 You may also find more information on Adams’ life and philosophy.